Indian Defence: Others

-Main lines beginning 2.Nf3
+2.Nf3

 Note that lines directly or generally transposing to lines with 2.c4 or 1...d5 are not included in this list.
-For example, while 2.
-Nf3 e6 is common, it usually ends up transposing to other openings, particularly as it is often optimal for White to play c4 at some point.
+For example, while 2.Nf3 e6 is common, it usually ends up transposing to other openings, particularly as it is often optimal for White to play c4 at some point.
 There are some independent lines, but they are relatively non-notable.

-2...c5

-Spielmann-Indian Variation
+Spielmann-Indian Variation: 2...c5

-The Spielmann-Indian is the equivalent of the Benoni Defense when White plays 2.Nf3 instead of 2.c4.
+The Spielmann-Indian is the equivalent of the Benoni Defence when White plays 2.Nf3 instead of 2.c4.
 3.d5 is White's usual reply.
 It has many similar patterns to the Benoni and transposes outright if White later plays c4.
-Aside from 3...b5 lines, the variation is typically defined by White playing Nc3 without having played c4.
+The variation is typically defined by White playing Nc3 without having played c4.
 Black plans e6 to target the weak d pawn, or d6, g6, and Bg7, while White plans e4 and to press with a space advantage.
 White can also play various sidelines instead of 3.d5, such as 3.e6 or 3.c6, which often end up transposing into other variations.
 The opening can also be reached from the Old Benoni if White plays 3.Nf3 after 2.d5 instead of 3.Nc3.

-Pseudo-Benko Variation: 2...c5 3.d5 b5

-White usually either transposes to the Benko Gambit Declined with 4.c4 (if Black replies with e6, to the Blumenfeld Countergambit) or plays 4.Bg5, with lines quickly branching from there.
+An alternative continuation is 3...b5, the Pseudo-Benko Variation.
+White usually either transposes to the Benko Gambit Declined with 4.c4 (if Black replies with 4...e6, this reaches the Blumenfeld Gambit) or plays 4.Bg5, with lines quickly branching from there.
 4...Qb6 is common to defend the knight.
 Black usually attempts a queenside attack.

-2...g6

-East Indian Defence
+East Indian Defence: 2...g6

 The East Indian Defence is similar to the King's Indian Defence, but with White avoiding c4.
 If White does play c4, the opening transposes.
 Commonly, White copies Black's kingside fianchetto plan with g3 and Bg2, or plays Bg5 (the Torre Attack), Bf4 (the London System), or Nbd2, intending to play e4.

-Barry Attack: 2...g6 3.Nc3 d5 4.Bf4

-The Barry Attack is an aggressive try popular with club players.
+The Barry Attack is an aggressive continuation popular with club players.
 The line usually continues with 4...Bg7 5.e3 0-0 6.Be2 c5 7.Ne5.
 White intends to follow up with a kingside attack, often playing h4 and h5.
 The Barry Attack has also been tried out at grandmaster level by Mark Hebden and Julian Hodgson.

+This opening has a close kinship to the more-common King's Indian Defence and is often considered a variant thereof.
+The difference is that White has not yet played c4, and therefore retains some options.

+If White plays an early c4, the opening will transpose into a King's Indian.
+It is also possible for White to support an early e4 advance, transposing into the Pirc Defence.
+Unless transposition is reached, there are four popular, independent continuations: